 Acute, subacute, or chronic arthritis can occur, usually in the knee or other large peripheral joints, which can mimic many other forms of arthritis.
 Attacks are sometimes similar to gout but are usually less severe.
 There may be no symptoms between attacks or continuous low-grade symptoms in multiple joints, similar to RA or osteoarthritis.
 These patterns tend to persist for life.

 CPPD crystal deposition disease should be suspected in older patients with arthritis, particularly inflammatory arthritis.
-Diagnosis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid that are not birefringent or are weakly positively birefringent on polarized light microscopy (see see Microscopic Examination of Crystals in Joints).
+Diagnosis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid that are not birefringent or are weakly positively birefringent on polarized light microscopy (see Table 1: Microscopic Examination of Crystals in Joints).
 Coincident infectious arthritis must be ruled out by Gram stain and culture.
 X-rays are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilages, support the diagnosis but do not exclude gout or infection.

 The prognosis for individual attacks is usually excellent.
 However, chronic arthritis can occur, and severe destructive arthropathy resembling neurogenic arthropathy (Charcot joints―see Neurogenic Arthropathy) occasionally occurs.

 Symptoms of acute synovial effusion abate with synovial fluid drainage and instillation of a microcrystalline corticosteroid ester suspension into the joint space (eg, 40 mg prednisolone acetate or prednisolone tertiary butylacetate into a knee).
-Indomethacin, naproxen, or another NSAID given at anti-inflammatory doses (see NSAID Treatment of Rheumatoid Arthritis) often stops acute attacks promptly.
+Indomethacin, naproxen, or another NSAID given at anti-inflammatory doses (see Table 2: NSAID Treatment of Rheumatoid Arthritis) often stops acute attacks promptly.
 Colchicine 0.6 mg po once/day or bid may decrease the number of acute attacks.